Tips On Being The Last Surviving Member Of Your Family

 16. Choose A Keepsake To Pass Down.

-You can choose cremation jewelry or thumbprint jewelry to symbolize your life's journey.
-The keepsake makes for a wonderful and personal treasure to pass down to future generations, hence allowing your lega
+You can choose cremation jewelry for ashes or thumbprint jewelry to symbolize your life's journey.
+The keepsake makes for a wonderful and personal treasure to pass down to future generations, hence allowing your legacy to continue to live on.

 Being The Sole Survivor: Live With No Regrets